-The University of Oxford in partnership with Pearson, realised it needed to give students a more flexible study option; an option that gives access to world-renowned faculty and learning, while also catering to the needs of the working professional.
+The University of Oxford in partnership with Boundless Learning, realised it needed to give students a more flexible study option; an option that gives access to world-renowned faculty and learning, while also catering to the needs of the working professional.

 Below are three ways learning with a top-tier university is made possible for you, the busy professional, via the short course option.

 A short course provides flexibility of when you study.
 So, you decide whether it’s at the weekend, before work, after work in the evening, or even during your lunch break.
 It is entirely up to you, and for a limited number of weeks.